 Compass Charter Schools ("CCS" or the "Charter School") has adopted this General Complaint Policy to address concerns about CCS generally and/or regarding specific CCS employees.
 For complaints regarding harassment, discrimination, unlawful tuition, or other specific perceived violations of state or federal laws, please refer to the Charter School's Title IX, Harassment, Intimidation, Discrimination, and Bullying Policy Anti-Discrimination and/or the Charter School's Uniform Complaint Procedures.
 For all other complaints, this Policy, the General Complaint Form, and accompanying procedures will be appropriate.
-For any questions regarding the application of this Policy or CCS's other policies, please contact the Superintendent & CEO, J.J.
-Lewis, at 818-824-6233 or jlewis@compasscharters.org.
+For any questions regarding the application of this Policy or CCS's other policies, please contact the Superintendent & CEO, Elizabeth Brenner, at 405-358-4761 or ebrenner@compasscharters.org.